b-ff/next-markdown-wiki/content/docs/deploy-and-hosting.md

 - You need to run build command yourself
 - You cannot add APIs or server scripts
+- No custom "Not found" page unless your hosting allows you to use custom HTML-page for this.

+Make sure you DO have `output: "export"` in your `next.config.mjs`

 ### How to generate static pages